Medicare Denied Claim: Prior Authorization Expired

 What This Means

 Your claim was denied because the prior authorization on file either expired before the service was provided or didn’t match the service that was actually performed.
+On your notice this usually appears as CARC CO-15 (authorization “missing, invalid, or does not apply to the billed services”) or CO-198 (authorization “exceeded”).
 Even though your plan originally approved something, the approval wasn’t valid for what was ultimately billed.

 This is a common issue when there are scheduling delays or when the service delivered differs from what was originally authorized.